fsvh/pacifica-icon-theme/README.md

 ###Changelog

+  * Update Thu, 31 Oct 2013 with 58 icon have been added

+  * Update Wed, 23 Oct 2013 minor changes

   * Update Sun, 20 Oct 2013 with 54 icons have been added

   * Update Tue, 01 Oct 2013 with 62 icons have been added